MrCerealGuy/Stonecraft/games/stonecraft_game/mods/lucky_block/README.md

 - 0.9 - Tweak item drops, add replacements to schematics, tidy wishing well code
 - 1.0 - Added ability for custom lucky blocks to use their own block list
 - 1.1 - Spawning mobs can now select randomly from a table or single string
+- 1.2 - Code tidy and fixed wishing well replacements
+- 1.3 - Add lightning staff as rare drop, tidy code, lightning fire check

-Lucky Blocks: 259 (depending on mods enabled)
+Lucky Blocks: 260 (depending on mods enabled)